mikhail-j/OpenCLBLAS.jl/README.md

 ##Usage

-The following example modifies the C variable (matrix).
+The following example shows how a user can use the GEMM function to modify a matrix C.

 ```Julia
 include("cl_typedef.jl")